 Denying an employee the right to take a leave of absence that the employee is legally permitted to take is a violation of the employee’s rights.
 Not all leaves of absence are protected by law.
 Speak with an experienced employment lawyer to determine whether your proposed leave is protected by law.

-Sometimes an employee may not qualify for FMLA/CFRA leave, such as when his or her employer has fewer than 50 employees; other times an employee may need more leave than the FMLA/CFRA allow.
+Sometimes an employee may not qualify for FMLA/CFRA leave, and other times an employee may need more leave than the FMLA/CFRA allow.
 In such circumstances, an employee has the right to request a leave of absence as a reasonable accommodation for his or her disability.
-An employer is required to provide such a leave if the leave is likely to allow the employee to later return to work and providing it would not create an undue hardship for the employer.
+An employer is required to provide such leave if the leave is likely to allow the employee to later return to work and providing it would not create an undue hardship for the employer.

 Pregnant employees who qualify for FMLA leave are entitled to take FMLA leave during the time period in which they are disabled because of pregnancy.
-Pregnant employees in California who work for an employer with 5 or more employees are also entitled to take up to 4 months of job-protected, unpaid leave while the employee is disabled by pregnancy or childbirth.
+Pregnant employees in California who work for an employer with 5 or more employees are also entitled to take up to 4 months of job-protected, unpaid leave while the employee is disabled by pregnancy or childbirth, as well as CFRA leave to bond with their baby.

 Other types of leave may be available to employees, depending on the purpose of the leave, the size of the employer, and the number of hours the works.
 Some of the types of leave offered in California include: